CamDavidsonPilon/lifetimes/CONTRIBUTING.md

 ### But how exactly do you do that?

 My suggestion is for you to create a script where you compare the existing approach to what you've come up with.
 This script will go into a `benchmarks` folder on the top level of the library.
 The `benchmarks` folder might not be merged into the `master` branch, however, it might play an important role in the `dev` branch.

+This is very similar to what (Data) Scientists do when they create `Jupyter Notebooks`.
+In those, they expose their reasoning towards a solution, which is not intended for production, only to explain their thoughts.

+## Tests

+There are already quite a lot of tests in this library.
+However, nothing guarantees that what you're creating won't break an existing feature.
+It is recommended that you thus:

+1. Go through all the existing tests.
+    - Travis CI will do that automatically.
+1. Examine the existing tests to see if they already guarantee that what you're doing is enough.
+    - This can be difficult because you will probably not know all of the tests.
+Nevertheless, using `Ctrl + F` is always your friend.
+Anyway, try your best.
+1. Write new tests *if* necessary.

+Additionally, if it were me, even if there already exists a test covering my code, I might end up writing a custom one &mdash; or mentioning the name of the existing one &mdash; in my `benchmarks` file anyway, just for the sake of documentation.

 ## Version Control